Raoni Metuktire: 1989 international campaign

 Raoni visited 17 countries with Sting from April to June 1989.
-The very successful campaign gave him the opportunity to raise awareness around the world about the deforestation.
-Twelve rainforest foundations were created to raise funds for the establishment of a huge national park in the Rio Xingu River region, in Para and Mato Grosso Brazilian states.
-Raoni's dream was to unite the five demarcated indigenous territories (Baú, Kaiapó, Panará, Kapôt Jarina, Bàdjumkôre) with then undemarcated Mekragnotire lands.
+The very successful campaign gave him the opportunity to raise awareness around the world about deforestation.
+Twelve rainforest foundations were created to raise funds for the establishment of a huge national park in the Rio Xingu River region, in Pará and Mato Grosso Brazilian states.
+Raoni's dream was to unite the five demarcated indigenous territories (Baú, Kaiapó, Panará, Kapôt Jarina, Bàdjumkôre) with the undemarcated Mekragnotire lands.
 Along with the adjoining Xingu National Park, the united indigenous lands would cover approximately 180,000 km^{2} (nearly one-third the area of France).

 In 1993, funds raised worldwide helped to make Raoni's dream a reality.
 The Xingu indigenous lands were reunited, creating one of the world's most important rainforest reserves.

 International Ambassador for the preservation of the forest and Amazonian people's culture

 Raoni and French President Jacques Chirac in May 2000 at The Élysée Palace.

-French president Jacques Chirac declared Raoni a living symbol of the fight for the protection of the environment.
-Since 1989, the Kayapo leader has traveled to many places in the world, including the northeastern parts of Quebec, Canada, to visit the Innu people in August 2001; and to Japan in May 2007.
+French President Jacques Chirac declared Raoni a living symbol of the fight for the protection of the environment.
+Since 1989, the Kayapo leader has traveled to many places in the world, including the northeastern parts of Québec, Canada, to visit the Innu people in August 2001, and to Japan in May 2007.
 His messages were particularly well received in European countries such as France, which he visited in 2000, 2001 and 2003.

 Isolated from the rest of the world until the twentieth century, the indigenous peoples of the Xingu region have fought to orally preserve their traditions for countless generations.
 Raoni found ways to connect these cultures with the world, while keeping appropriate stoicism, distance and dignity.
 Although he meets with prominent people in many countries, he lives in a simple hut and owns nothing.
 The gifts he receives are always redistributed.

 During his media appearances, he is almost always seen wearing a wreath of yellow feathers and arrayed with Kayapo earrings and necklaces.
 He is easily recognizable with his lip plate that stretches his lower lip.
 Subsequent generations have not kept this tradition; Raoni is one of the last men to wear a lower lip plate.

 In September 2011, Chief Raoni was made an honorary citizen of Paris by Paris mayor Bertrand Delanoë, and received the medal of the French National Assembly from Nicolas Perruchot of France's National Assembly.
 In 2019, a group of environmentalists and anthropologists put his name forward as a candidate for the 2020 Nobel Peace Prize for his lifetime defense of the forest.

 In a September 2021 interview with the magazine Paris Match, Raoni expressed interest in continuing his advocacy, even at his advanced age: "All those people, with the help of the current government, have already planned to deforest it all.
-I will not let them do it. (...)
+I will not let them do it. [...]
 So, I will continue the fight and we must work with our friends to set up a new campaign."